PyBotDevs/isobot-old/README.md

 • Reddit commands (meme, softwaregore, linuxmeme, nothecker, aww, ihadastroke)

-### ✅ This is currently in main release stream.
-Pull requests and issues are welcome!
+### ✅ This codebase's development has been concluded.
+Thank you for following along!
+For new updates on isobot's new codebase, check our new repository: [PyBotDevs/isobot](https://github.com/PyBotDevs/isobot)